Joint Venture Agreement: How to Write (52 Free Templates)

 Related Documents

-• Partnership agreement: This is similar to a joint venture agreement.
+• Partnership agreement: This is similar to the agreement.
 However, it defines the terms of a partnership between two or more entities.

 • LLC operating agreement: This document states how a limited liability company is going to run.
 It lists out the responsibilities of each of the parties involved in the company and their entitlements.